Dreaming381/Latios-Framework-Documentation/Mimic/Mecanim Runtime.md

 implementation.
 In some cases, there may be frame or blending differences.
 For example, when classical Unity interrupts a transition, it saves the pose at the point of interruption and blends between that static pose and the target interrupting state.
-In contrast, Kinemation elects to immediately transition to the target interrupting state and trigger a new inertial blend to smooth out the motion.
+In contrast, Mimic elects to immediately transition to the target interrupting state and trigger a new inertial blend to smooth out the motion.

+## Blend Shape Animation

+Blend shape animation is a highly experimental feature which can be enabled via LATIOS_MECANIM_EXPERIMENTAL_BLENDSHAPES scripting define.
+There are known issues with the animations not matching classical GameObjects, though the reasons remain unknown at the time of writing this.
+We would appreciate any help investigating the cause of these issues!